 - You can connect an existing air duct from your house to the walls of your garage.
 This is only an option if the garage and the home are connected and have a nearby duct that can be connected to your garage.
-This is obviously a job for someone with expert knowledge, so consult with a specialist from Aramendia Plumbing, Heating and Air to find out if this is a potential option for you.
+This is only a job for someone with expert knowledge, so consult with a specialist from Aramendia Plumbing, Heating and Air to find out if this is a viable option for you.

 - Install a ductless air conditioner, also known as a mini-split system.
 This type of air conditioner operates on its own condenser situated right outside the garage.
 The indoor AC mounts to the wall near the ceiling.
-A mini-split system is also a type of packaged HVAC system, which permits you to get an air conditioning system that can handle your heating needs in the cold months as well.
+A mini-split system is also a type of packaged HVAC system, which permits you to get an air conditioning system that can handle your heating needs in the winter months as well.

-If you’re ready to press on with your garage conversion project, make sure your air conditioner needs are properly met.
+If you’re ready to move forward on your garage conversion project, make sure your air conditioner needs are properly met.
 After all, a new part of your house should feel just as comfortable as every other room.
-Give the experts at Aramendia Plumbing, Heating and Air a call at 210-404-4233 or schedule an appointment online today.
+Give the experts at Aramendia Plumbing a call at 210-404-4233 or schedule an appointment online today.